devieffe/codepen/README.md

-# Dev Ieffe - CodePen portfolio
+# Dev Ieffe - CodePen

 My CodePen portfolio — a collection of interactive front-ends, UI prototypes, and micro-interactions built with HTML, CSS (mainly in Tailwin, Vanilla, Bootstrap), and JavaScript (GSAP, Canvas).